freenas/freenas-docs/userguide/services.rst

 :numref:`Table %s <ssh_conf_opts_tab>`
 summarizes the configuration options.
 Some settings are only available in :guilabel:`Advanced Mode`.
-To see these settings, either click the :guilabel:`Advanced Mode` button, or configure the system to always display these settings by enabling the
+To see these settings, either click the :guilabel:`ADVANCED MODE` button, or configure the system to always display these settings by enabling the
 :guilabel:`Show advanced fields by default` option in :menuselection:`System --> Advanced`.